-- MNIST (http://yann.lecun.com/exdb/mnist): grayscale images of $28 \times 28$ pixels of handwritten digits, such as $0 \mid 23456789$ .
-Each image correspond to one instance $\mathbf{x}n$ and is represented as a vector with $28 \times 28 = 784$ dimensions. - COIL (http://www.cs.columbia.edu/CAVE): grayscale images of 128 × 128 pixels of 20 objects rotated every 5°, such as - Wisconsin X-ray microbeam data (XRMB) - Tongue shapes - MNIST rotated digit-7 and digit skeleton dataset (http://faculty.ucmerced.edu/mcarreira-perpinan/software. html).
-We created this by selecting 40 digits '7' at random from the MNIST dataset, adding some noise and rotating each digit by 6-degree increments from 0 to 360 degrees, for a total of N=2400 images of $28\times28$ :
+- MNIST: grayscale images of 28×28 pixels of handwritten digits, such as $0 \mid 23456789$.
+Each image corresponds to one instance \mathbf{x}n and is represented as a vector with $28 \times 28 = 784$ dimensions. - MNISTmini.
+We created this by subsampling and cropping each 28 × 28 MNIST image (skipping every other row and column and removing a 2-pixel margin around the image).
+Each MNISTmini image is of 10 × 10.
+This makes any algorithm run much faster while achieving comparable results to MNIST (since the images are mostly the same).
+It also makes the covariance matrix of the data full rank, which is convenient for some algorithms. - MNIST rotated digit-7 and digit skeleton dataset.
+We created this by selecting 50 digits '7' at random from the MNIST dataset, adding some noise and rotating each digit by 6-degree increments from 0 to 360 degrees, for a total of $N = 3\,000$ images of 28×28 :